akramex-dz/simple-feed-devops/README.md

-"# simple-feed-devops"
+# simple-feed-devops

 Here you'll find some usefull script I realised under my simple-feed project, I'll add intresting stuff now and then.

-# Running MongoDb to MySQL Migration Script
+## Running MongoDb to MySQL Migration Script

 Follow these steps to run the migration script: